Guide to Mini Round Balers for Pine Straw

 • One laborer with a 25 horsepower tractor and a mini round baler can produce 900 bales, or 16 tons, of baled pine straw in an 8 hour day.
 That’s the equivalent of about 2100 square bales.

-• The typical payment on a mini round baler would be $200-250 per month for 60 months.
+• The typical payment on a mini round baler could be as low as $130 per month for 60 months.
 Adding a powered rake would increase that payment by about $50.

 If you’re used to baling by hand, the idea of using a machine might make you worry that it will not pick up all the straw.
 There is no doubt that collecting the straw by hand assures that you can get every last needle into the bale.
 That being said, the hand-tied square bale is fairly loose, and a lot of straw can be lost in transport.